 Your thyroid gland produces hormones that help control your metabolism.
-If you don’t make enough of these hormones it’s called an underactive thyroid (hypothyroidism).
-If you make too much of these hormones it’s called an overactive thyroid (hyperthyroidism).
+If you don’t make enough of these hormones, it’s called an underactive thyroid (hypothyroidism).
+And if you make too many of these hormones, it’s called an overactive thyroid (hyperthyroidism).

-If your thyroid is underactive your bodily processes start to “slow down” and you might feel tired, have memory problems, and feel depressed.
-While if your thyroid is overactive you might feel restless, anxious, and have trouble switching off causing sleep problems.
+If your thyroid is underactive, your bodily processes start to “slow down”, and you might feel tired, gain weight, have memory problems, and feel depressed.
+While if your thyroid is overactive, you might feel restless, anxious and have trouble switching off, causing sleep problems.

-You can measure your thyroid health at home by using a thyroid blood test.
+You can check your thyroid health at home using a thyroid blood test.